ArnaudRinquin/babel-plugin-discard-module-references/README.md

 # babel-plugin-discard-module-references [![Build Status](https://travis-ci.org/ArnaudRinquin/babel-plugin-discard-module-references.svg)](https://travis-ci.org/ArnaudRinquin/babel-plugin-discard-module-references)

-Babel plugin to discard all code using specified imported modules
+Babel plugin to discard all code using specified imported modules.

+If other imported modules are not used anymore, they are discarded as well.

 ## Use cases

 * write your tests along your code, run them in development but discard them on production
+* discard analytics code in dev mode
 * _???_

 ## Usage